The aim of this book is to compile the best practices in threat intelligence analysis.

 The best practices described herein are from Information Sharing communities (ISAC or CSIRT) which are regularly using MISP to support their work and sharing practices.

 |Improvement of the analysis process can range from a simple notification of a false-positive or the correction of a typographic error, all the way up to a complete competitive or counter analysis of the original analysis.|

 A common difficulty in threat intelligence is to improve existing analyses and especially how to do it efficiently.
 One of the main questions to ask is:

 "What will be the target audience of the improved analysis and the objective thereof?"

 The following three answers could come to mind.

 Informing the original analyst/author (e.g. a security vendor or a CSIRT) about a specific mistake or error which needs to be corrected.

 Improving an existing analysis by performing a complementary analysis or review which will be shared to and used by another group (e.g. a specific constituent, or a team within your organisation or a member of an ISAC, etc).

-In the first case, MISP includes a mechanism to propose changes to the original creator, a mechanism we refer to as proposals.
+In the 1st case, MISP includes a mechanism to propose changes to the original creator, a mechanism MISP refers to as proposals.
 By using proposals, you can propose a change to the value or the context of an attribute (such as a typographic error in an IP address, missing contextual information, type of the information, the category or the removal of an IDS flag).
 The proposal will be sent back to the original author who can decide to accept or discard it.